nileswyles/c-cpp-sandbox/README.md

 - Interfaces with POSIX.
 Win32 as well, eventually - why either or?
 Should be easy to extend.
 - API will not be very thought out at first but should improve over time.

-TODO: Read about more best practices https://google.github.io/styleguide/cppguide.html https://en.cppreference.com/w/c/keyword https://en.cppreference.com/w/c/language/storage_duration
+TODO: Read about best practices https://google.github.io/styleguide/cppguide.html https://en.cppreference.com/w/c/keyword https://en.cppreference.com/w/c/language/storage_duration